NIKE, Inc. (NYSE:NKE) Shares Sold by Hartford Financial Management Inc.

 Analyst Ratings Changes

 Several equities research analysts have weighed in on the company.
-Cowen cut their price target on NIKE from $139.00 to $133.00 and set an “outperform” rating on the stock in a research report on Thursday, June 23rd.
-Wells Fargo & Company cut their price target on NIKE from $150.00 to $130.00 and set an “overweight” rating on the stock in a research report on Tuesday, June 28th.
-HSBC cut their price target on NIKE from $140.00 to $132.00 and set a “hold” rating on the stock in a research report on Tuesday, June 14th.
+Wedbush cut their price target on NIKE from $139.00 to $130.00 and set an “outperform” rating on the stock in a research report on Tuesday, June 28th.
+The Goldman Sachs Group cut their price target on NIKE from $155.00 to $120.00 and set a “buy” rating on the stock in a research report on Wednesday, June 29th.
 Robert W. Baird cut their price target on NIKE from $150.00 to $140.00 and set an “outperform” rating on the stock in a research report on Tuesday, June 28th.
-Finally, Citigroup cut their price target on NIKE from $123.00 to $116.00 and set a “neutral” rating on the stock in a research report on Tuesday, June 28th.
+Jefferies Financial Group set a $155.00 price target on NIKE in a research report on Tuesday, June 28th.
+Finally, UBS Group cut their price target on NIKE from $168.00 to $156.00 in a research report on Friday, July 15th.
 Nine investment analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, NIKE has an average rating of “Moderate Buy” and a consensus target price of $139.08.

 NIKE Trading Up 2.4 %

-NIKE (NYSE:NKE – Get Rating) last issued its quarterly earnings results on Monday, June 27th.
-The footwear maker reported $0.90 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.09.
-The firm had revenue of $12.20 billion for the quarter, compared to analyst estimates of $12.10 billion.
+NIKE (NYSE:NKE – Get Rating) last released its earnings results on Monday, June 27th.
+The footwear maker reported $0.90 earnings per share for the quarter, topping analysts’ consensus estimates of $0.81 by $0.09.
 NIKE had a net margin of 12.94% and a return on equity of 40.74%.
-NIKE’s quarterly revenue was down .8% compared to the same quarter last year.
+The business had revenue of $12.20 billion for the quarter, compared to analyst estimates of $12.10 billion.
 During the same period last year, the company posted $0.93 EPS.
+The business’s revenue was down .8% on a year-over-year basis.
 On average, sell-side analysts predict that NIKE, Inc. will post 3.91 EPS for the current fiscal year.

 NIKE Announces Dividend